AnnaPicha/PEANUT/README.md

 ## Dataset

-I will also use already existing datasets for the training of my neural network.
+I plan to use already existing datasets for the training of my neural network.
 The main effort will go into the cunstruction / design, development and implementation of the neural network architecture and the corresponding training.
 I have not decided yet which dataset I will use.
 However, there are multiple datasets available that fit my proposed goal (e.g. the [ANI-2x](https://zenodo.org/records/10108942) or the [SPICE](https://www.nature.com/articles/s41597-022-01882-6) dataset).
 Apart from those two, that have already been used for the training of e.g. the [ANI-2x](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c00121) or the [MACE-OFF](https://doi.org/10.1021/jacs.4c07099) model, there are also some other databases that provide suitibable datasets such as [PubChem](https://pubchem.ncbi.nlm.nih.gov/).

 ---